- Configuration repository

 The repository version comment report lists the developer comments to configuration updates.

 Therefore, a repository can streamline the work of a single developer because it documents all of the applied solution changes and supports version management.

 Accessing the repository from the configuration window

 Repository management is available not only from the repository window but also from the configuration window.

-In the configuration window developers can lock and unlock repository objects, store objects to the repository, compare local objects with repository objects, and obtain repository object history.
+In the configuration window, developers can lock and unlock repository objects, store objects to the repository, compare local objects with repository objects, and obtain repository object history.

-They can also perform selective comparison (without full comparison of the old and new configurations).
+They can also perform selective comparison (without a full comparison of the old and new configurations).
 Selective comparison can be performed for a specific object or for specific object properties.
 The list of properties available for selective comparison is displayed in the context menu.